What is ‘Dissenting Experience’?

 Michael Davies is Senior Lecturer in English at the University of Liverpool.
 His research focuses on literature of the Renaissance and Restoration periods, and particularly the literary and religious cultures of early modern England, from Elizabethan Calvinism to Restoration Nonconformity.
 He has published essays on a range of writers, from William Shakespeare to William Cowper, but the works and milieu of the Nonconformist preacher and author, John Bunyan, have been, and still remain, of key interest.
 He is the author of Graceful Reading: Theology and Narrative in the Works of John Bunyan (Oxford University Press, 2002) and co-editor, with Philip Shaw and Ashley Chantler, of Literature and Authenticity, 1780-1900 (Ashgate, 2011).
 He is currently preparing an edition of The Bunyan Church Book 1656-1710 and editing The Oxford Handbook of John Bunyan, both for Oxford University Press.
 Contact: firstname.lastname@example.org

-Anne Dunan-Page is Professor of Early-Modern British Studies at Aix-Marseille University and a Fellow of the Institut Universitaire de France.
-She is associate director of the Research Centre on the English-Speaking World (LERMA) and convenes the Aix-Marseille Research Seminar on the British Isles (17th-18th centuries) with Laurence Lux-Sterritt and Jean Viviès.
-Anne is currently President of the John Bunyan International Society and Vice President for Research of the French Association of English Lecturers (SAES).
-She is the author of Grace Overwhelming: John Bunyan, The Pilgrim’s Progress and the Extreme of the Baptist Mind (2006), and has edited, among others, Roger L’Estrange and the Making of Restoration Culture (2008, with Beth Lynch), The Cambridge Companion to Bunyan (2010) and Debating the Faith: Religion and Letter Writing in Great Britain, 1550-1800 (2013, with Clotilde Prunier).
-Contact: firstname.lastname@example.org
+Anne Dunan-Page is Professor of Early-Modern British Studies at Aix-Marseille University and a former Fellow of the Institut Universitaire de France.
+She is director of the Research Centre on the English-Speaking World (LERMA) where she co-convenes, with Laurence Lux-Sterritt, a research programme on lived religion in early-modern Britain.
+Anne is currently President of French Society for 17th- and 18th-Centuries British and American Studies.
+She is the author of Grace Overwhelming: John Bunyan, The Pilgrim’s Progress and the Extreme of the Baptist Mind (2006), L’Experience puritaine (2017) and has edited, among others, Roger L’Estrange and the Making of Restoration Culture (2008, with Beth Lynch), The Cambridge Companion to Bunyan (2010) and Debating the Faith: Religion and Letter Writing in Great Britain, 1550-1800 (2013, with Clotilde Prunier).
+Contact: email@example.com

 Joel Halcomb is Lecturer in Early Modern History at the University of East Anglia.
 His research focuses on religious practice and religious politics in Britain and Ireland during the British Civil Wars.
 He was an Assistant Editor for The Minutes and Papers of the Westminster Assembly, 1643–1653 (2012, with Chad Van Dixhoorn, Mark Garcia, and Inga Jones) and is currently co-editor of volume three of The Writing and Speeches of Oliver Cromwell (2015, with Patrick Little and David Smith).
 He is also preparing a monograph on the Congregational movement during the Civil Wars.
 Contact: J.Halcomb@uea.ac.uk